samvera-labs/hyku.github.io/_posts/2016-08-25-hybox-names.markdown

 So what is the take away?
 Most obviously, as we have thought about names, we have also learned more about what we’re doing; it’s not just building a repository product, but also general Hydra componentry, a hosted service, metadata tooling, and a project.

 We also have learned that naming things--especially important things, and things that you love--can be hard.
 (This is not news to any product managers--or parents, for that matter.)
 Do you have a killer name for the repository product?
 If so, give us your idea(s)!
-We are gladly accepting suggestions (and inspiration) for the repository product’s name.
-Email [hybox-contact@googlegroups.com](mailto:hybox-contact@googlegroups.com) with any ideas.
+We are gladly accepting [suggestions (and inspiration) for the repository product’s name] (https://goo.gl/forms/HRcBVicREr6ERKzb2).
 (Free t-shirts to any winning, or funny, submissions.)